 What is your role at Panache?

 Managing and directing all animation aspects.
-More precisely, I animatee the main character and I direct motion capture sessions when needed.
+More precisely, I animatee the playable character and I direct motion capture sessions when needed.
 I’m responsible for the overall animation quality in the game and in the cinematics.
 Since we are a small indie team, I’m really hands-on.

 What is the biggest challenge face in your job ?

 The biggest challenge is to work on the marketing guy’s requests :) No, seriously, I would say that the team size is a challenge.
 Being indie also means that we need to carefully select where we put our efforts.
 That said, being a small team is also a real blessing given all the great talent we have.
 Our team is experimented and agile both creatively and technically.

 What would be your recommendations for someone new to the industry?

 3 things: Roll up your sleeves and work!
 Don’t forget to take your place and master the game design.

 What are your favorite games of all time?